 Regular Check-In

-For your recurring 1:1s, you’ll want to start with a few general questions to get the conversation going.
+For your recurring 1:1s, it helps to kick things off with a few open-ended questions to get the conversation flowing.
 Here are some recommendations from the Ambrion leaders:

 First One-on-One Meeting With Your New Hire